Legal Needs in Real Estate

 You will need a lawyer or notary public to process your purchase and ensure the terms are met:

-- the correct property is purchased
+1. The correct property is purchased

-- transfer title to your name(s)
+2. Transfer title to your name(s)

-- ensure title is free and clear of prior owners encumbrances
+3. Ensure title is free and clear of prior owners encumbrances

-The legal process varies from province to province within Canada.
+The legal process varies from province to province in Canada.
 Specifically, you will need to consult with your chosen legal professional and he/she will explain the process and the steps that need to be completed before you get the keys to your new home.

 Your lawyer/notary public will prepare a “Statement of Adjustments” outlining all the financial aspects of your sale.